 SaaS-based multi-tenant offerings

-An additional scenario is where ISV hosts the resources in a subscription in their own tenant, then uses Azure Lighthouse to let customers access these resources.
+An additional scenario is where the ISV hosts the resources in a subscription in their own tenant, then uses Azure Lighthouse to let customers access these resources.
 The customer can then log in to their own tenant and access these resources as needed.
-ISVs maintain their IP in their own tenant, and can use their own support plans to raise tickets related to the solution hosted in their tenant, rather than using the customer's plan.
+The ISV maintains their IP in their own tenant, and can use their own support plan to raise tickets related to the solution hosted in their tenant, rather than the customer's plan.
 Since the resources are in the ISV's tenant, all actions can be performed directly by the ISV, such as logging into VMs, installing apps, and performing maintenance tasks.